How Jews and Muslims are burying their coronavirus dead - KESQ

 But grief abhors a vacuum.
 So traditions have been adapted, as clerics turn to emergency measures prescribed in their religious laws.
 That’s especially true of rituals, as in Judaism and Islam, that rely on touch and intimacy with the deceased.
 In some instances, funeral home directors and burial societies across the country are crossing religious lines to help perform the sacred rites of passage.

-D’Alessandro, who has laid shrouds during 12 ritual purifications, said Frank’s burial society taught him about the meaning behind the rituals, imparting a sense of their importance to the living and the dead.
+D’Alessandro, who has participated in 12 burial purifications, said Frank’s society taught him about the meaning behind the rituals, imparting a sense of their importance to the living and the dead.

 “I’m glad they’re allowing me to do it, despite not having a background in Judaism,” said D’Alessandro.
 “It’s just an incredible thing to be a part of.”